DhanukaRathnayake/module.eks-ecr/README.md

 }
 ```

 For more detailed example please see the [examples](examples) directory.
+For more information on how to setup IAM group permissions please see https://gitlab.lukapo.com/terraform/aws/module.iam-base/-/blob/master/README.md

 ## Inputs